 Make your site very easy to follow, and direct your visitor to the specific action you want them to take.
 If you have a couple of desired actions that will benefit them, decide which is more important and make it clear.
 When you simplify, you clarify and communicate more effectively.

 5.)
 Design is the most important thing.

 Here’s some bad news: Images do not convert a website visitor into a client.
-Design does not either.
-Showing people you are cool, hip and have the artistic and creative website ever means very little.
+The design does not either.
+Showing people you are cool, hip, and have an artistic and creative website ever means very little.